Asaayu/Arma-Spotify-Player/README.md

 **No personaly identifiable information is sent from the users computer**

-**To remove this applications access to your Spotify account visit your [Spotify account apps page](https://www.spotify.com/us/account/apps/) and click *REMOVE ACCESS*  beside the "Arma Spotify Jukebox" application**
+**To remove this applications access to your Spotify account visit your [Spotify account apps page](https://www.spotify.com/us/account/apps/) and click *REMOVE ACCESS*  beside the "Asaayu's Arma Spotify Player" application**